Sylius/Sylius/docs/book/orders/index.rst

 ==============

 In this chapter you will learn everything you need to know about orders in Sylius.
-This concept comes together with a few additional ones, like promotions, payments, shipments or checkout in general.
+This concept comes together with a few additional ones, like cart promotions, payments, shipments or checkout in general.

 .. warning::